 - Forgetting to mention business travel: If you omitted that your vehicle is used for business, then later have an accident while performing business activities, your policy could be canceled.

-- Not mentioning your driving infractions: Any check of Department of Motor Vehicle records will quickly reveal this error.
+- Not mentioning your driving infractions: Any check of Department of Motor Vehicles records will quickly reveal this error.
 Always report the tickets you've received or the accidents you've been in.

 - Not updating policy information: If you neglect to update your insurance provider when your situation changes—a new job with a longer commute, adding another driver to a vehicle, a minor accident, etc.—you may end up paying more for coverage or losing important discounts.